OpenBB-finance/OpenBB/website/content/sdk/reference/keys/messari.md

 ---
 title: messari
-description: This page deals with details on setting the Messari key in the OpenBB finance terminal.
+description: "This page deals with details on setting the Messari key in the OpenBB" finance terminal.
 It highlights on parameters such as API key, the persist and show_output options and also provides an example of how to use the openbb.keys.messari function.
 keywords: